-- To configure VoIP channels on the DSP chip of a DSP module, make sure the VoIP mode parameter in the Media resources (Q =ym) view is not set to No VoIP.
+- To configure VoIP channels on the DSP chip of a DSP module, make sure the VoIP mode parameter in the Media resources view is not set to No VoIP.
 The setting is valid for all the DSP chips of a node.
-If VoIP mode is set to G.711, two G.711 VoIP channels per system can be used without a licence.
-The G.711 VoIP channels of the mainboard can be combined with G.711 VoIP channels of DSP modules. - If audio channels are configured and licensed, the two basic audio channels that can be used without a licence are redundant (see Tab.
-14). - Audio channels and FoIP channels can only be configured on one DSP chip per node. - The Modem function is used for remote maintenance via an analogue modem and can only be configured on the mainboard's DSP. - The system has to be restarted for the configuration changes of the DSP to take effect. - After a first start all the DSP chips are configured on DECT.
+The G.711 VoIP channels of the mainboard can be combined with G.711 VoIP channels of DSP modules. - FoIP channels can only be configured on one DSP chip per node. - The system has to be restarted for the configuration changes of the DSP to take effect. - After a first start all the DSP chips are configured on DECT.

-3, 3, 2 Interface cards
+3.3.2 Interface cards

-Interface cards can be assigned to three categories:
+Interface cards can be assigned to two categories:

+Trunk cards

-- Trunk cards These cards provide interfaces for connection to public dial-up networks or for networking systems to create a private telephony network. - Terminal cards These cards provide interfaces for connecting digital and analogue voice and data terminals - Options cards This category comprises the ODAB card, the interfaces for connecting a door intercom, for controlling external devices, and for switching over internal switch groups.
+These cards provide interfaces for connection to public dial-up networks or for networking systems to create a private telephony network.

+Terminal cards

+These cards provide interfaces for connecting digital and analogue voice and data terminals.